Historical Research Guide

 - Provide the staff with the MB number that you recorded from the assessor’s map.

-- A staff member will pull up the corresponding aperture cards containing original and more recent tract maps for the property.
+- A staff member will pull up the corresponding aperture cards containing the property’s original and more recent tract maps.

-- The aperture cards can be viewed on the viewers in the public area of the office.
+- The aperture cards can be viewed on the viewers in the office’s public area.

 - Printouts of the tract maps are available for a printing and processing fee.

-The Bureau of Engineering has made an extensive effort to make as many of their documents available to the public through their online electronic vault.
-Many tract maps, as well as additional information, can be found at the Bureau of Engineering’s website, http://eng.lacity.org.
+The Bureau of Engineering has made an extensive effort to make as many of its documents available to the public through its online electronic vault.

 Researching the Building